 The following image is an example of reading foot and torso orientation along with other signals as part of a cluster of non-verbal signals.

-An exmaple of body language of orientation
+An example of body language of orientation

 Here are the interpretations:

-The woman in the middle:
+The woman in the middle

 1,2.
 Foot pointing towards the man on the right.
 She is pointing towards the man on the right but has tilted her torso along with her head to look at the man on the left.